henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-12-a multi-sensor fusion system for moving object detection and tracking in urban driving environments.md

 Two flags are set for movement classification same as [4].

 - the __movement history flag__ is raised when the tracking system determines that the position of a tracked object has significantly changed.
-The distance traveld is computed from the last time stamp that the object has been lcassified as not observed moving.
-Emprically determined thresholds for pedestrians, vehicles and ciclists are used to compare with the distance.
+The distance traveled is computed from the last time stamp that the object has been classified as not observed moving.
+Emprically determined thresholds for pedestrians, vehicles and cyclists are used to compare with the distance.
 - the __movement state flag__ is raised when the tracking system determines that the object is moving.
 Radars provide the directly estimation of moving state while LIDAR can estimate the speed over time.

 ### Comments

-Result shown 93.7% by human inspection.
+Result shown 93.7% by human inspection with 5.7 false positives per minute.
 Not sure what this exactly means.

 I think this is a very clear paper about sensor fusion.
 I like the proposed system.